-Rolling Stones bassist Darryl Jones gets his own documentary: Watch the trailer
+Rolling Stones bassist Darryl Jones to get his own documentary, 'In The Blood'

 “He’s one of the best bass players in the world,” adds Keith Richards.
 “He played with Miles Davis for five years, and that’s no mean resume, you know?”

 At the age of 21, Jones performed alongside iconic jazz musician Miles Davis.
-He later went on to play with Herbie Hancock, Sting, Peter Gabriel and Madonna, before eventually becoming the bassist for The Rolling Stones following the retirement of Billy Wyman in 1993.
+He later went on to play with Herbie Hancock, Sting, Peter Gabriel and Madonna, before eventually becoming the bassist for The Rolling Stones following the retirement of Bill Wyman in 1993.

 At a Q&A for the film in Santa Monica, director Eric Hamburg said: “It’s not an easy thing to replace someone who is a founding member of a band like the Stones.
 And yet Darryl was able to do it.
 I don’t know if they could have gone on for the last 30 years if they hadn’t had Darryl Jones playing with them.”